-ought to be two lines of activity, first the intensive work in ought to be Camps already exist, set a definite standard, ask places the Camps to increase their membership within a cereach of the Camps to increase their membership within a certain period, I will say ten per cent to fifteen per cent or twentyfive per cent and encourage them in every way it is possible to lacrease or to get that increase in the existing Camps.
-Use the booth.
-In Indianapolis, under circumstances that were the most favorable, we conducted a sixty days' campaign, putting it into the very heart of the city, that resulted in increasing our membership from 225 to something over 600, and under conditions that are favorable I believe booths can be used successfully in every city of the United States from 5,000 and up.
+the Order of than 55,000 Now I believe But in actual than 55 000 Now, I believe, Brothers, there ought to be loo lines of activity, first the intensive work in ought to be already exist, set a definite standard, ask places the Camps to increase their membership within a cereach of the Camps to increase their membership within a certain period 1 will say ten per cent to fifteen per cent or twentyfive per cont and encourage them in every way it is possible to increase or to get that increase in the existing Camps.
+Use the increase of the Book and the standard of the s worable we conducted a sixty days' campaign, putting it into the very heart of the city, that resulted in increasing our membership from 225 to something over 600, and under conditions that are favorable I believe booths can be used successfully in every city of the United States from 5,000 and up.
 Then in the next place I believe that Brothers ought to be found who would he willing to go out in the territory where there are no existing Camps of the Sons of Veterans and spend enough time there to get, with the aid of the Grand Army and Relief Corps and the eligibles, a nucleus out of which can be formed an organization which will result in the placing of healthy Camps in every county in the United States of America where it is possible at all to have membership in our Order.
 And I like the idea of the county Camp, with the Camp say in the county, city or most favorably located place with its membership extending out all over the county, having branches and then having those members to see to it that on every Memorial Day there will be no Union soldiers' graves that will go undecorated.
-I will say to you, there is not anything that will grip the heart of a son of a Union soldier so much as the knowledge of the fact that while he is helping to keep green the memory of someone that fell in defense or gave the best of his life for the defense of the flag, and whose son is not there to look over it, or do it, the fact that some Son of a Veteran in some other part of the country where his own father sleeps awaiting the Resurrection Morn, is going to decorate that father's grave.
-Brethren, I believe that we ought to have a revival of patriotism through the length and breadth of our Order that would put the whole Order to work, to go out and get 100,000 new members between this and the next Encampment.
+I will say to you, there is not anything that will grip the heart of a son of a Union soldier so much as the knowledge of the fact that while he is helping to keep green the memory of someone that fell in defense or gave the best of his life for the defense of the mag and whose son is not there to look over it, or do it, the fact that some Son of a Veteran in some other part of the country where his own father sleeps awaiting the Resurrection Morn, is going to decorate that father's grave.
+Brethren, I believe that we ought to have a revival of patriotism through the length and breath of our Order that would put the whole Order to work to o out and get 100,000 new members between this and the next Encampment.
 (Applause).